 needed care and holding alleged offenders appropriately accountable.
 To understand the extent to which sexual assault goes unreported, Metric 2 compares the estimated number of Service members who may have experienced sexual assault, as measured by confidential survey data, with the number of Service member victims in sexual assault reports for incidents occurring during Military Service.
-DoD will administer the next survey in summer 2021, and results will be included in the FY21 Annual Report.
+The next survey will be administered during FY20 and results will be included in the FY20 Annual Report.

-Each year, DoD receives reports of sexual assault from military and civilian victims.
-DoD responds to all reports of sexual assault; however, a focus on Service member victim reports of sexual assault for an incident occurring during military service allows for comparison to prevalence estimates.
+Each year, DOD receives reports of sexual assault from military and civilian victims.
+DOD responds to all reports of sexual assault; however, a focus on Service member victim reports of sexual assault for an incident occurring during military service allows for comparison to prevalence estimates.
 Figure B depicts the difference between the number of Service members who reported a sexual assault and the estimated number of Service members who experienced sexual assault in the last year, according to survey data.
-The dotted line at the top of the figure represents the baseline prevalence of sexual assault measured in the first WGRA survey in 2006 for comparison.
-Although reports to DoD authorities are unlikely to capture all sexual assaults estimated to occur each year, DoD encourages greater Service member reporting of sexual assault to connect victims with restorative care and to hold offenders appropriately accountable.
+Although reports to DOD authorities are unlikely to capture all sexual assaults estimated to occur each year, DOD encourages greater Service member reporting of sexual assault to connect victims with restorative care and to hold offenders appropriately accountable.